lunanfoldomics/evoscope/analysis/representation_controls/README.md

 ```

 ## Outputs

 The scripts generate CSV files summarizing held-out performance using MAE, RMSE, R², and mean Pearson correlation across the seven global regulatory variables.

-These outputs correspond to the baseline-control results reported in Supplementary Table S1 and the latent temporal prediction controls reported in Supplementary Table S2.

 ## Examples